Richard Bernstein - Bass

 Mr. Bernstein’s repertoire boasts a number of contemporary American works.
 He created roles in two world premieres by composer Tobias Picker: Orville Mason in An American Tragedy at the Metropolitan Opera, and Laurent in Thérèse Raquin at Dallas Opera.
 In addition, he portrayed Marco in William Bolcom’s A View From the Bridge at its Metropolitan Opera premiere (2002) and at Washington Opera (2007).

-On DVD, Mr. Bernstein appears in several MET productions, including Pietro in Simon Boccanegra, and Zaretski in Eugene Onegin.
+On DVD, Mr. Bernstein appears in several Met productions, including Pietro in Simon Boccanegra, Bello in La fanciulla del West and Zaretski in Eugene Onegin.
 He can be heard as Laurent on the CD of Picker's Thérèse Raquin (Chandos Records).

 He has had the privilege of working with some of the most important conductors of the day, including: James Levine, Seiji Ozawa, Zubin Mehta, Valery Gergiev, James Conlon, Christoph Eschenbach, Leonard Slatkin, Sir Andrew Davis, Donald Runnicles, Patrick Summers, and Fabio Luisi.